 Additionally, consider a review of corrective action documents which have been dispositioned to identify potential adverse trends in structures, systems, and components (SSCs) as evidenced by acceptance of long-standing non-conforming or degraded conditions.
 Such indicators could include “use-as-is” determinations, revision of engineering or operational acceptance criteria, reductions in design or operational margin, and repetitive work orders.

 Inspectors should consider emerging or existing cross-cutting themes during the semi-annual trend review to develop insights into the licensee’s progress in addressing the themes.
-Inspectors can perform this review by summarizing the results of the licensee’s reviews and comparing those results to those identified by the NRC through the baseline or supplemental inspection program, including issues identified as a result of the daily review of program items discussed .
-If a biennial team inspection is scheduled within six months of the semiannual review, the senior resident inspector could forward any concerns to the PI&R team.
+Inspectors can perform this review by summarizing the results of the licensee’s reviews and comparing those results to those identified by the NRC through the baseline or supplemental inspection program, including issues identified as a result of the daily review of PI&R program items discussed in Inspection Manual Chapter 2515, Appendix D. If a biennial team inspection is scheduled within six months of the semiannual review, the senior resident inspector could forward any concerns to the PI&R team.
 This information should be incorporated into the scope of the team inspection.
 [C1]

 03.03 Annual Follow-up of Selected Issues.